 Sisense uses connection strings to connect to YouTube and import data into the ElastiCube Manager.
 Each connection string contains authentication parameters that the data source uses to verify your identity and what information you can export to Sisense.

 After you have obtained the relevant credentials, you can create the connection used to connect to your YouTube account.
-The YouTube connection string has the following structure:

 The following is an example of a YouTube connection string:

 The example above includes mandatory parameters you can provide in the connection.
 The required parameters are emphasized in bold.